DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/index.rst

 The Components of a Full System
 ================================

-- **Command Station** - An Arduino with a motor driver board and the DCC-EX uploadable firmware
+- **EX-CommandStation** - An Arduino with a motor driver board and the DCC-EX uploadable firmware
 - **Controller** - A Throttle/Cab such as WebThrottle-EX, JMRI, Engine Driver, etc
 - **Power** - A DC power supply for the motor board to the track, and optionally one for the Arduino
 - **A "Main" track,** aka "Operations" track - most people already have this: it's your layout!